 Healthcare costs among the chronically ill are astronomical.
-There are no two ways around it, individuals living with chronic conditions account for 81% of hospital admissions and 85% of ALL healthcare spending.
+There are no two ways around it.
+Individuals living with chronic conditions account for 81% of hospital admissions and 85% of ALL healthcare spending.
 When you pair that with the prevalence of chronic diseases within an expanding aging population it becomes clearer; treating chronic diseases could quickly cripple our healthcare system.

-Chronic care management helps providers proactively manage their highest-risk, highest-cost populations.
+Chronic care management (CCM) helps providers and payers proactively manage their highest-risk, highest-cost populations.
 A third-party study indicated that Wellbox is able to increase participation with preventative care measures by up to 50%, decrease emergency room visits and hospitalizations by up to 70%, and, as a result of that, decrease total healthcare costs an average of 15% PBPM.

 When you consider that approximately 85% of older adults have at least one chronic health condition, 60% have at least two chronic conditions, and unnecessary emergency visits from chronically ill patients alone cost the healthcare system $8.3 billion in 2017; the potential savings that CCM can save if adopted holistically is, conservatively, in the billions of dollars every year.